Southern Yakutia (Sakha)

 Boris nodded too, not in acknowledgment of Taidje’s words,

-but in somber realization of the deep
+but in the somber realization of the deep

 mistrust gripping the minds of the nationalities of the once-envied Soviet